seojoonlee-dev/not-quite-tiny-dfr/README.md

 Omitting `Action` (or `Action = []`) makes the button inert: it draws but sends nothing, which is the usual choice for display-only widgets like clocks.
-A name that matches neither a key nor an internal action is a config error — red banner on the bar.
+A name that matches neither a key nor an internal action is a config error.

 ### `[Style]` table